 Hawks v.
 Does, No. 3:10CV-169 (W.D.
 Ky.
 2013): Plaintiff was a represented prison inmate who alleged federal and state law claims in connection with Hepatitis C treatment while incarcerated.
 We obtained summary judgment in favor of our physician client.

-- Moses v.
+Moses v.
 Baker, 798 F. Supp.2d 863 (E.D.
 Ky.
-2011): We represented an insurer on an underinsured motorist coverage issue in an Ohio policy in this published federal court opinion and won summary judgment on two, independent bases.
+2011): Represented an insurer on an underinsured motorist coverage issue in an Ohio policy and won summary judgment on two independent bases.
 The court agreed with our arguments that an “other owned vehicle” exclusion precluded coverage and that the plaintiff failed to show that the decedent was a “resident relative” entitled to coverage under the policy.

-- Hicks v.
+Hicks v.
 Linville, No. 09-385-JBC (E.D.
 Ky.
 Sept.
-20, 2011): This is federal case in which we represented an insurer on an underinsured motorist coverage issue in an Ohio policy, and obtained the plaintiff’s agreement that Ohio law applied to the policy and required a set-off, which greatly reduced the exposure.
+20, 2011): Represented an insurer on an underinsured motorist coverage issue in an Ohio policy, and obtained the plaintiff’s agreement that Ohio law applied to the policy and required a set-off, which greatly reduced the exposure.
 Additionally, we obtained a ruling from the federal court that the plaintiff was not entitled to medical payments benefits because those damages were not sought in the complaint.

 The Real Impact of Hollaway v.
 Direct General Ins.
 Co., Fayette County Bar Association Bar News (2017, Issue 1)

 Defending Eighth Amendment Claims Against Medical Providers, DRI’s In-House Quarterly (Summer 2016)